kcrazycoder/sentinel-ai-agent/README.md

 -   `datadog_export.json`: Import this to create the **EchoOps War Room** dashboard.
 -   `datadog_monitors/*.json`: Import these to create the detection rules.
+- 'Sentinel AI Agent': Organization name on the Datadog Platform

 ## 📄 License
 MIT License